jump to navigation

 red-sea-monster-serpent

 The geography is all wrong, as the map is based on the sailors’ ideas and memories rather than on any calculations.
-The problem is that now one cannot take these pictures serious anymore.
-Their terror has become our entertainment.

 The red sea serpent would be about the size of Rhode Island and it bites into a ship as if it were a bocadillo.